So you're thinking about starting a journal?

 Keep that in mind, and journal for that version of you.

-2. Use Journal Prompts
+2. Use Journaling Prompts

 These can be anything — questions, words, or sentences — that give you direction when you start writing.